Saffron, the spice of well-being: how does it balance our mood and soothe our stress?

 4.1.
 Improved sleep

-Traditionally, saffron was used to soothe the mind and help people fall asleep.
+Traditionally, saffron was used to calm the mind and aid sleep.
 Today, we understand why: by increasing serotonin , it promotes the production of melatonin , the sleep hormone.
-In addition, by reducing cortisol, saffron helps calm negative thoughts and inner agitation that interfere with restful sleep.
+Furthermore, by reducing cortisol, saffron helps calm negative thoughts and inner turmoil that interfere with restful sleep.

 4.2.
 Premenstrual comfort and menopause